Find a Dive Center

 La Paz is an excellent destination for all, whilst not diving its worthwhile taking time to enjoy the town and beauty of the surrounding country.

+Given the wide variety of activities, La Paz is a great destination for families.
 There are many great beaches to relax on and bars and restaurants to enjoy in the evenings.
 Whatever level of diver, with the chance of so many exciting marine encounters combined with great dive sites, La Paz rarely disappoints.
+Some of the dive operators offer bubble maker courses for children and otherwise there are plenty of shallow water and on land activities for them as well!

 Dive Reports